devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_devon4j-app/step2.md

-Now you are ready to create your first project

-## Setting up your java project
+Build the java project

-Please change the folder to &#39;devonfw/workspaces/main&#39;.
+Please change the folder to &#39;cobigenexample&#39;.

-`cd devonfw/workspaces/main`{{execute T1}}
+`cd cobigenexample`{{execute T1}}

-Now you can use devonfw to setup a java project for you by executing the following devon command.
+Use the following devon command to build the java project.

-`devon java create com.example.application.cobigenexample`{{execute T1}}
+`devon mvn clean install -Dmaven.test.skip=true`{{execute T1}}

+The maven command 'clean' will clear the target directory beforehand.

+We do not need to execute the test cases, so we can skip them by using the option '-Dmaven.test.skip=true'.